FAQs concerning the Investment Canada Act

 - Are there any exemptions from filing under the Investment Canada Act?

-- If a transaction does not meet thresholds for review, is the investor required to obtain any kind of clearance, or take any action?
+- If an acquisition of control does not meet thresholds for review, is the investor required to obtain any kind of clearance, or take any action?

 - Do specific considerations apply to investments involving a cultural business?